 It depends.
 There is no standard for the amount of time it takes to settle a wrongful death claim.
 This will depend on various factors.
 When liability (duty, breach, and causation) is already established or is not in question, the only question left for the court or the parties to decide in negotiations is what compensation is reasonable.
 A simpler claim like this will resolve more quickly than one where liability must be proven.

 In the best-case scenario, a wrongful death claim can settle in as little as months.
-However, many wrongful death cases take longer to settle and depending on how long it takes to finish the discovery phase of the lawsuit and how busy the court’s schedule is, it can take years to reach resolution in a wrongful death case.
+However, many wrongful death cases take longer to settle, and depending on how long it takes to finish the discovery phase of the lawsuit and how busy the court’s schedule is, it can take years to resolve a wrongful death case.

-The Maryland wrongful death lawyers at Regan have significant experience with wrongful death cases and have been representing survivors in wrongful death suits for over 40 years.
-We have recovered millions of dollars in wrongful death claims, and we can help you navigate the tricky legal issues that come along with wrongful death lawsuits and are passionate about assisting parents, spouses, and children who have lost loved ones.
+The Maryland wrongful death lawyers at Regan Zambri Long have significant experience with wrongful death cases and have been representing survivors in wrongful death suits throughout Maryland.
+We have recovered millions of dollars in wrongful death claims, and we can help you navigate the tricky legal issues that come along with wrongful death lawsuits. and are passionate about assisting parents, spouses, and children who have lost loved ones.
 Call today to schedule a free consultation.